 We accept applications in fiction, poetry, creative nonfiction, and we welcome applications in hybrid, genre fiction, and experimental/new forms.

 Our innovative curriculum includes courses in professional development, workshops, editing and publishing, and a variety of craft-focused courses.
 We encourage students to experiment and push boundaries in their work.
 We offer specializations in creative nonfiction, fiction, poetry, and hybrid forms.
-Graduate students may take courses outside of the department to enhance their academic and professional goals.
 In their second year, students work one-on-one with one faculty member on a creative thesis worthy of publication.
-We encourage experimentation and hybrid forms.

 Fiction, Nonfiction, Poetry, Professional Development, Editing & Publishing, Literary Citizenship, Hybrid Forms, Prose Poetry, Experimental Poetry, Lyric Essay, Fabulism and Fairy Tales, Young Adult Fiction, Novel Writing, Segmented Essay, Flash Fiction & Nonfiction, Role of the Unconscious, Southern Prose, Speculative Fiction, Science Fiction & Fantasy, Latinx Fiction, Creative Writing Pedagogy